arun-rajagopal-42/Angular-Table/README.md

-# AngularTable
+# AngularTable Demo

-Welcome to Tables Angular App.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.
+This project demonstrates the implementation of an Angular table component with various features like sorting, filtering, and pagination.

-## Development server
+## Installation

 ### Prerequisites